Greek Orzo Pasta Salad (Mediterranean Fresh)

 Frequently Asked Questions

-What's the most common mistake people make when preparing Greek Orzo Pasta Salad?
-Overcooking the orzo, leading to a mushy texture, is the most common mistake.
+What’s the most common mistake people make when preparing Greek Orzo Pasta Salad?
+The most common mistake is overcooking the orzo, which results in a mushy texture.
+Always check for al dente readiness.

-How long can I store the salad?
-Store in an airtight container in the refrigerator for up to 3 days for best quality.
+How long can I store leftover salad?
+Store leftovers in an airtight container in the refrigerator for up to 2 days for best quality.

 Serving and Presentation Guide

-Family Style: Present on a large rustic wooden board, allowing guests to serve themselves.
+Family Style: Present the salad in a large platter, allowing guests to serve themselves, perfect for communal dining.

 Conclusion